Skip to main content

 CSH is working to make sustainability a part of all Quality Improvement education and practice in healthcare in the UK and internationally.

-Sustainability is often seen as separate from clinical and financial priorities, and that is a significant problem.
-Staff are often unsure how to relate sustainability to their practice and lack the time and skills to bring about change.
-However, today’s healthcare staff are rightly expected not just to provide excellent patient care, but to contribute to systematically improving healthcare services, using a process called Quality Improvement (QI).
+Sustainability is often seen as separate from clinical and financial priorities, and healthcare staff are therefore unsure how to relate this to their practice, while also lacking the time and skills to bring about change.
+Despite this, However, they are still rightly expected not just to provide excellent patient care, but to contribute to systematically improving healthcare services using a process called Quality Improvement (QI).
+Making sustainability part of QI empowers staff with the knowledge and tools to address environmental and social challenges in healthcare as a core part of professional practice, using a recognised method for change.

 Headshot Dr. Frances Mortimer

+You can build environmental and social sustainability into any improvement project using CSH’s open-access SusQI toolkit.
+Read about SusQI in action and get inspiration from well over 100 SusQI project reports in our case library.
 For more support, sign up to our Sustainability in Quality Improvement course.
 You will learn to apply SusQI in your setting to identify high-impact areas for change, practise using tools, and explore up-to-date case examples.
 The course features self-study, interactive workshops, and follow-up ‘work in progress’ sessions, with a strong emphasis on sharing learning and networking.

 Through the SusQI Academy, CSH provides bespoke support to healthcare organisations and education institutions to embed sustainability into their QI programmes and celebrate success.
-Organisations that have successfully embedded sustainability into their QI education and practice can gain recognition as a SusQI Beacon Site, joining sites in the UK, Ireland, Australia, New Zealand and Canada.
+Organisations that have successfully embedded sustainability into their QI education and practice can gain recognition through our Beacon Site programme, joining sites in the UK, Ireland, Australia, New Zealand and Canada.

 The Green Team Competition is an award-winning programme in sustainable healthcare that transforms knowledge into action.
 It uses SusQI to empower healthcare organisations to bring sustainability and healthcare together, working directly with teams to improve clinical outcomes and equity, reduce organisational costs and demonstrate low carbon care.